FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 Direct Answer

-A profitable driving school in 2027 is built on three concrete levers: a packaged price floor of $899 for the 6-hour teen behind-the-wheel course, a scheduling stack (DrivingSchool.Software or DriversEdU) that holds car utilization above 72% during after-school hours, and an instructor pay structure that beats the $22.46/hr ZipRecruiter median by enough to keep your annual instructor turnover under 25%.
+A profitable driving school in 2027 is built on three concrete levers.
+First, a packaged price floor near $899 for the recommended teen behind-the-wheel course — below that band, insurance and dual-control vehicle costs eat your margin.
+Second, a scheduling stack (DrivingSchool.Software or DriversEdU) that holds car utilization above 72% during the after-school rush, because utilization — not enrollment count — is what makes the second car pay for itself.
+Third, an instructor pay structure that beats the $22.46/hr median wage (BLS May 2025 OES) by enough to keep annual turnover under 25%, since the post-2024 instructor shortage is the real constraint on growth, not demand.

 1. Acquisition: Where Teen And Adult Students Actually Come From